Projective Naturality in Heegaard Floer Homology: Introduction

 \subsection{Organization of the Paper}

 We begin in Section \ref{background} by recalling the notion of sutured $3$-manifolds and sutured Heegaard diagrams, as all of the results in \cite{Naturality} are phrased in this setting.
 We discuss a correspondence between sutured and closed $3$-manifolds, and use the correspondence to translate a graph of sutured diagrams central to setting of \cite{Naturality} into an equivalent graph of closed diagrams which we use throughout the remainder of the paper.
 In Section \ref{HeegaardInvariants} we introduce and rephrase the notions of weak and strong Heegaard invariants defined in \cite{Naturality}.
 Section \ref{TransitiveSystemSection} deals with setting up the algebraic framework in which our main results are phrased, and in particular includes the definitions of the projectivizations and categories of transitive systems appearing in Theorems \ref{Functoriality} and \ref{StrongHeegaard2}.
 In Section \ref{ProjectiveNaturalityFromStrong}, we deduce Theorem \ref{Functoriality} and Corollary \ref{TransitiveSystemResult} from Theorem \ref{StrongHeegaard2} and Corollary \ref{StrongHeegaard}.
 In Sections \ref{WeakHeegaardFloerInvariantsSection} and \ref{MainProof} we recall the constructions involved in defining the integral Heegaard Floer chain complexes, and establish that these constructions yield suitably defined weak Heegaard invariants.
 In Section \ref{MainProof}, we check that these weak Heegaard invariants satisfy all but one of the axioms required of a strong Heegaard invariant.
-Finally, in Section \ref{Moduli} we carry out the main work and establish that these weak Heegaard invariants also satisfy the last axiom, known as simple handleswap invariance.
+In Section \ref{Moduli} we carry out the main work and establish that these weak Heegaard invariants also satisfy the last axiom, known as simple handleswap invariance.
+Finally, in Section \ref{surgerytrianglesection} we explain that the construction of the surgery exact triangle works without modification in our setting.